kimjoar/fermat/README.markdown

 </pre>

 All the files in the posts folder with suffix `.markdown` will be converted to HTML and cached in the cache folder.

+RSS
+---

+Fermat now also includes a simple RSS feed for entries.
+Remember to update the configuration before Fermat's RSS functionality.